Skip to main content

 The fight over dyslexia podcast

-We are very involved in supporting children and young people with social, emotional and mental health needs in the county, both through our individual case work and at a more strategic level.
+We support children and young people with social, emotional and mental health needs across the county.
+This includes individual casework as well as at a more strategic level.

-We are the Strategic Partner in the East of England for the Autism Education Trust (AET).
-This means that Cambridgeshire operates as a regional training hub, and also works collaboratively with trainers in some of our neighbouring Local Authorities such as Norfolk, Essex, Peterborough and Hertfordshire.
-Our Educational Psychologists regularly deliver the AET training programme to Early Years settings, schools, and Post-16 settings across the eastern region.
+We are the strategic partner in the East of England for the Autism Education Trust (AET).
+This means that Cambridgeshire operates as a regional training hub.
+We also work collaboratively with trainers in some of our neighbouring Local Authorities such as Norfolk, Essex, Peterborough and Hertfordshire.
+Our EPs regularly deliver the AET training programme to Early Years settings, schools, and Post-16 settings across the eastern region.

-Working with the AET gives Educational Psychologists in Cambridgeshire links to the work of nationwide organisations such as the National Autistic Society, Ambitious About Autism, and the Council for Disabled Children.
-The training programme is underpinned by current research into good education practice, and by the experiences of young people with autism and their families, which in turn informs our practice and casework in this area.
+Working with the AET gives EPs in Cambridgeshire links to the work of nationwide organisations such as the National Autistic Society, Ambitious About Autism, and the Council for Disabled Children.
+The training programme is underpinned by current research into good education practice, and by the experiences of autistic young people and their families.
+This in turn informs our practice and casework in this area.

 Current vacancies and how to apply

 We are currently looking for main-grade Educational Psychologists to join our team.
-We would welcome applications candidates looking for either full time or part-time and would also be happy to discuss fixed term contracts if this is your preference.
+We would welcome applications candidates looking for either full time or part-time positions.

-Search our jobs site to apply online now or if you would like to find out more about any aspect of what we do please, get in touch with us today by emailing principaledpsych@cambridgeshire.gov.uk
+Search our jobs site to apply online now.
+If you would like to find out more about any aspect of what we do please, get in touch with us today by emailing Co Principal EPs Joanna Stanbridge: Joanna.stanbridge@cambridgeshire.gov.uk or Matt Beeke matt.beeke@cambridgeshire.gov.uk